Leverage Negotiation Training To Find Opportunities in Differences

 More About the Program

-Over 3 days, you’ll focus on skills development.
+Over 3 days, you’ll focus on negotiation tactics, case studies, and leading-edge negotiation techniques.
 Engaging class discussions provide insight on key concepts, while a series of live negotiations in a variety of diverse settings ensure you integrate core principles with personal experience.

-Discussion topics in this program are designed to help you see differences as opportunities - rather than obstacles - in a negotiation.
-Covering a range of subjects that draw on the most current research in management and leadership, you’ll learn effective strategies that can help you attain better outcomes.
+Discussion topics in this immersive professional development program are designed to help you develop your negotiation style and see differences as opportunities — rather than obstacles — in a negotiation.
+Covering a range of subjects that draw on next-level research in management and leadership, you’ll learn effective strategies that can help you attain better outcomes.
+We will employ negotiation exercises, as well as negotiation simulations to prepare you for your next real-world interaction at the bargaining table.

 Course Topics